AppDaemon/appdaemon/docs/CONFIGURE.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Configuration of the dashboard component (HADashboard) is described
-separately in the `Dashboard doc <DASHBOARD_INSTALL.html>`__ Note that the dashboard depends on the HTTP section being configured to correctly function.
+separately in the `Dashboard <DASHBOARD_INSTALL.html>`__ documentation.
+Note that the dashboard depends on the HTTP section being configured to correctly function.

 Configuring the API
 ~~~~~~~~~~~~~~~~~~~